mkthakral/ImageComparisonUtility/README.md

 This utility is used to compare two images at a time and respond with difference percentage between them.

 ### Input
-This utility will allow to select CSV file in a structure like below with absolute path to images.
+This utility allow user to select CSV file in a structure like below with absolute path to images.

 | image1 | image2 |